vaibhavbhagee/Database-Management-Systems/a1/readme.md

 	* This should be done after the tables have been created in the database.

 1. **NOTE:** The commands should be run from the directory containing the make file

+1. **NOTE:** All the parameters are set in the make file and can be edited as per need.